e-silverstein0/Emacs-Config/README.md

-Based on System Crafter's emaca from scratch series
+* Based on System Crafter's emacs from scratch series